GRX-Q - Flow measurement

-Flow measurement is part of the metrological determination of a volume flow Q or mass flow m=ρ∙Q. This is done in dependence of a measuring cross section A of a closed pipeline or an open channel.
+The flow measurement is part of the metrological determination of a volume flow Q or mass flow m=ρ∙Q. This is done as a function of a measuring cross-section A of a closed pipe or an open channel.

-The flow measurement can be carried out on any fluid, such as cooling lubricants, and is used in a wide range of applications.
-Depending on the measuring and evaluation method, flow meters are used in power and work machines, waste disposal technology, process engineering, chemical production processes as well as air conditioning and ventilation technology.
-A further area is the monitoring, control and regulation of coolant and lubricant circuits on, for example, CNC machines for machining.
+Flow measurement can be carried out on any fluids, such as cooling lubricants, and is used in a wide variety of areas.
+Depending on the measuring and evaluation method, flow meters are used in power and work machines, disposal technology, process engineering, chemical production processes and air conditioning and ventilation technology.
+Another area is the monitoring, control and regulation of coolant and lubricant circuits on CNC machines for machining, for example.

-A distinction is made between two measurement methods.
-On the one hand, there are the direct measuring methods, where only one single measured variable is required to determine the flow rate.
-On the other hand, there are the indirect measuring methods, where one or more additional quantities are known or have to be measured in addition to the main quantity.
+A distinction is made between two measuring methods.
+On the one hand, there are direct measuring methods, in which only a single measured variable is required to determine the flow rate.
+On the other hand, there are indirect measuring methods in which one or more additional variables must be known or measured in addition to the main measured variable.

 Flow and volume measuring devices can be divided into two main groups.
-The first main group consists of flowmeters for open channels, the second main group of flowmeters and flowmeters for closed pipelines.
+The first main group consists of flow meters for open channels, while the second main group consists of flow and volume meters for closed pipelines.

 Cooling during grinding

-Grinding generates a great deal of heat, which occurs due to friction caused by the process.
+A great deal of heat is generated during grinding due to process-related friction.
 This heat must be reliably dissipated, which is why grinding processes require reliable cooling.
-You can read here what is important.
+You can read about what is important here.

 Click here for the article

 The volumetric measuring method is based on the measurement of partial quantities of a medium to be measured.
-The medium passing through a defined measuring chamber or via an analogous rotation of measuring blades is added up.
+The medium flowing through a defined measuring chamber or via an analog rotation of measuring vanes is added up.

 Click here for the article

-In electromagnetic flow measurement (EMF), an electrical voltage is generated by the interaction between the flow velocity of a liquid and a magnetic field.
+In magnetic-inductive flow measurement (MID), an electrical voltage is generated by the interaction between the flow velocity of a liquid and a magnetic field.
 This principle is based on Faraday's law of induction.

 Click here for the article